gmlc-dispatches/dispatches/docs/workflow/grid_surrogates.rst

 1. The Steady-State Co-Optimization with Market Interactions
 -------------------------------------------------------------

-We mainly developed three surrogate models.
+We developed two surrogate model architectures to map market input parameters to market outputs.
 Each surrogate takes 8 inputs from the production cost model (PCM) Prescient outlined in table below.
 The data for training the surrogates is from the Prescient sensitivity analysis.